elishagretton/multinational-retail-data-centralisation939/README.md

 In order to use the project, please refer to the `tasks` directory.
 This contains a `preprocessing` and `queries` section that cover specific tasks related to this project.

 There are 5 data sources: `card_details`, `dates`, `orders`, `products`, `store_details`, and `users`.
-Please run the corresponding .ipynb files found in `preprocessing` folder to extract, clean, and upload the data to SQL.
-Following this, please head to the corresponding .sql file found in `queries` folder to query and manipulate the data.
+Please run the corresponding .ipynb files found in `tasks/preprocessing` folder to extract, clean, and upload the data to SQL.
+Following this, please head to `tasks/queries/database_schema` to query and manipulate the data.
+To generate insights from the tables, go to `tasks/queries/data_insights.sql`.

 ## File structure